Alfresco/alfresco-process-infrastructure-deployment/README.md

 #### run in Docker Desktop

-A custom extra values file to add settings for _Docker for Desktop_ as specified in the [DBP README](https://github.com/Alfresco/alfresco-dbp-deployment#docker-for-desktop---mac) is provided:
+A custom extra values file to add settings for _Docker Desktop_ is provided:
 ```bash
 HELM_OPTS+=" -f values-docker-desktop.yaml" ./install.sh
 ```